EDF-Lab/eVDriveFlow/README.md

 ### 4. Create virtual environment and install dependencies

-First of all, it is necessary to download the project Raiden V2X from github.
+First of all, it is necessary to download/clone the project from github.

 In Terminal:
 ```bash